4300 N Josey Ln Suite 100 Carrollton, TX 75010

 Full Dentures

-Also known as complete dentures, full dentures are designed for patients who are missing all of their teeth in either the upper jaw, lower jaw, or both.
+Also known as complete dentures, full dentures are best if you are missing all of your teeth in the upper jaw, lower jaw, or both.
 These dentures consist of a full set of replacement teeth attached to a gum-colored base that fits snugly over your gums.

 Traditional full dentures are removable, which makes them easy to clean and care for.
-Many patients find that full dentures greatly improve their quality of life, allowing them to enjoy their favorite foods and feel confident in their smile once again.
+Many patients find that full dentures allow them to enjoy their favorite foods and feel confident in their smile once again.

 Implant Dentures

 We can recommend fixed implant dentures or removable implant dentures.
-Fixed implant dentures are permanently secured to the implants, while removable implant dentures snap onto the implants but can be taken out for cleaning.
+We permanently secure fixed implant dentures to the implants.

 Implant dentures offer the best of both worlds: the convenience of dentures combined with the stability of dental implants.
 They’re an excellent choice for patients who want a more secure and comfortable denture solution.
 The benefits of implant dentures include: